Bob Bolling

+Biography

-Mr. Bolling was born in Brockton, Massachusetts.
+Bolling was born in Brockton, Massachusetts.
 After serving in the U.S. Navy, he graduated from Vesper George Art School in Boston.
 His first job in comics was assisting cartoonist George Shedd on the adventure comic strip Marlin Keel.
 In 1954 he began freelancing for Archie Comics, writing and drawing joke pages.
-Deciding that Mr. Bolling was better at drawing children than adults or teenagers, Archie editor Harry Shorten assigned him to work on Pat the Brat, a comic about a child with an obvious resemblance to Dennis the Menace.
+Deciding that Bolling was better at drawing children than adults or teenagers, Archie editor Harry Shorten assigned him to work on Pat the Brat, a comic about a child with an obvious resemblance to Dennis the Menace.

 In 1956, Archie publisher John Goldwater decided to do a comic about the adventures of Archie as a little boy.
-Shorten asked Mr. Bolling to create designs for Archie and his friends as small children.
+Shorten asked Bolling to create designs for Archie and his friends as small children.
 When the designs were approved by Goldwater and Shorten, Bolling was assigned to write and draw the first issue of Little Archie.
-After the debut issue was a success, Mr. Bolling was assigned full-time to Little Archie, and was permitted to sign his stories starting with the second issue.
+After the debut issue was a success, Bolling was assigned full-time to Little Archie, and was permitted to sign his stories starting with the second issue.